 I’m also a college student now, attending Arizona State University online for free.
 Through the Starbucks College Achievement Plan, I am reimbursed 100% for my classes.
 I am working towards a degree in healthy-lifestyle coaching.
 I take one class every seven and a half weeks, since that’s all I have time for right now.
 ASU is great because the classes are flexible and I am able to complete my schoolwork any time I want.

 It definitely took time to get used to the fact that my path to college is completely different than all of my friends from high school.
 At first, I felt like I was missing out on some great and awesome experience.
-But through connecting with fellow ASU students and Starbucks employees, I now see that while I took one path to college, there are many different options that someone can take after high school, and that there is no wrong or right.
+But through connecting with fellow ASU students and Starbucks employees, I now see that while I took one path to college, there are many different options that someone can take after high school.
+There is no wrong or right.

-I am incredibly happy I took the leap of faith after my senior year and decided to be okay with not doing what everyone else was doing.
-I am getting a college education—and even if it takes me longer than everyone else, I get to receive my education while doing what I love every day.
+I am incredibly happy I took the leap of faith after my senior year.
+And I’m glad I decided to be okay with not doing what everyone else was doing.
+I am getting a college education.
+And even if it takes me longer than everyone else, I get to receive my education while doing what I love every day.